 § 3101.
-Transaction
+"Transaction" defined

 3101.
-As used in this chapter, "transaction" means a transaction that involves homestead property or community real or personal property, tangible or intangible, or an interest therein or a lien or encumbrance thereon including, but not limited to, these transactions with respect thereto as are listed in Section 3106.
+As used in this chapter, "transaction" means a transaction that involves homestead property or community real or personal property, tangible or intangible, or an interest therein or a lien or encumbrance thereon, including, but not limited to, those transactions with respect thereto as are listed in Section 3106.